 Projects per year

 I am a historian of modern Europe with particular interests in modern French history and war.
 I am a graduate of Sidney Sussex College, University of Cambridge, the University of Leeds, and Royal Holloway, University of London.
 Prior to my appointment at Strathclyde, I was Lecturer in Modern European History at the University of Durham and then Lecturer in Modern European History at the University of Edinburgh.
-Before moving into an academic career, I worked for a major financial services firm in London, specialising in Corporate Tax.
+Before moving into an academic career, I worked in financial services in London, specialising in Corporate Tax.

 My research blog on the history of modern France at war can be found at: http://francehistory.wordpress.com/